ENCODE-DCC/s3-md5-hash/README.md

 sam deploy --guided
 ```

-This will package and deploy your application to AWS, with a series of prompts:
+This will package and deploy your application to AWS, with prompts:

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.
 * **AWS Region**: The AWS region you want to deploy your app to.